Azarem/IOGRetranslation/README.md

 ### **Patch NOtes (v1.41)**

+☄ New Feature: New Game Plus (preliminary) added.
+To access it, reset the game after completion and it will now appear on the file select menu.
+(If you wish to keep your original save, please copy it to another slot before starting New Game Plus.)
+☄ New Feature: Added support for Portuguese letter accents.
+☄ New Options: The ROM Generator allows the player to choose whether or not to use vanilla (original) textbox borders instead of enhanced.
+(Default: Off)
+☄ JP Content: The ROM Generator allows the player to choose whether or not to use original cross graphic in the church.
+(Default: On)
+☄ Quality of Life: The ROM Generator allows the player to choose whether or not to use a transparent textbox for floating dialogue in the ending sequence.
+(Default: On)
+☄ Graphics: Enhanced inventory text.
-☄ Removed URL from boot logo
+☄ Graphics: Removed URL from boot logo.
-☄ Changed credits URL to QR code
+☄ Graphics: Changed URL in credits to a QR code.
-☄ Added: Option for floating (unboxed) text during ending comet scene
-☄ Added: Jackal / Black Panther name changes depending on language setting
-☄ Added: Option for changing church statue to cross (JP content)
-☄ Added: Support for Portuguese letter accents
-☄ Added: Option for plain borders
-☄ Added: Enhanced Inventory Text
+☄ Graphics Fix: The Queen's crown sprite now displays correctly on the Gold Ship.
-☄ Fixed: Laborers in chapel now display properly
+☄ Graphics Fix: The laborer sprites in the chapel now display properly.
+☄ Graphics Fix: Freedan’s Special abilities no longer corrupt the equipped icon palette.
-☄ Fixed: New game plus menu option now highlights properly
+☄ Graphics Fix: The New Game Plus menu option now highlights properly.
-☄ Fixed: Equipped icon and HUD should now be hidden during plane scenes
+☄ Graphics Fix: The equipped item icon and HUD should now be hidden during plane scenes.
-☄ Fixed: Freedan’s Special abilities no longer corrupt the equipped icon palette
-☄ Fixed: Queen’s crown correctly shows on gold ship
+☄ Minor Fix: The Jackal / Black Panther name now changes depending on the selected language setting.
-☄ Many community script changes
+☄ Added: Many community script adjustments.
-☄ Many missing lines added (thanks LThammy)
+☄ Added: Many missing lines added.
+(Thanks, L Thammy!)